 Winter Block Surveys

-The primary goal of the winter surveys was to compile lists of the bird species that occur in each block during early winter (defined as November-December) and late winter (January-February).
-As with the breeding surveys, perfect attainment of this goal is unrealistic and some species will have been missed in all blocks – but we aimed to achieve sufficient coverage to obtain a good sense of how each species is distributed across the state during these time periods.
-Few winter atlases have been conducted previously, and we went into the study without a good sense of how much time it would take to develop relatively complete species lists.
-Consequently, we simply mirrored the breeding season goal of approximately 20 hours work in each atlas block over the course of the study, with 10 hours in each of the early and late winter periods.
+The primary goal of the winter surveys was to compile a list of the bird species that occur in each block during early winter (defined as November-December) and late winter (January-February).
+As with the breeding surveys, perfect attainment of this goal is unrealistic and species will have been missed from all block lists – but we aimed to achieve sufficient coverage to obtain a good sense of how each species is distributed across the state during these time periods.
+Data collection was primarily by volunteer birders, many of whom signed up to lead the survey work for a given block, although anyone was able to submit checklists for any block.

+Most data collection involved typical birding trips in which birders were asked to keep a checklist on which they recorded the number of individuals of each species seen.
 We asked volunteers to break up their winter survey effort into a series of separate one-hour observation periods to provide consistent survey effort across each site visited.
-For longer survey visits, we encouraged conducting consecutive observations, but keeping separate checklists for each hour and specific area covered.
+For longer visits, we encouraged them to conduct consecutive observations, but to keep a separate checklists for each hour and specific area covered.
 We also asked observers to spread out their visits so that they surveyed different parts of the blocks and different habitats.
 If other interesting birds were seen outside of these timed observations, we asked that they be submitted as incidental observations.
 Instructions were detailed in the following protocol:

 • Identify 5-10 sites within your block, chosen so that they span a range of habitat types.
 A site should be an area you can search on foot (or similar – a kayak or small boat would be fine) within an hour.
 Do not chose just the best or most well-known sites, but ensure your set of sites represents the range of habitats present in the block.
 Including lakes, ponds, and shorelines is fine, but consider doing specialized surveys on these habitats as well.
 A site can be anything from a public park, a walk through a neighborhood, a trail through the woods, a length of beach, etc.

 • Timed surveys should not be conducted in a car, as you will miss more birds that way.
 Nor should they be stationary.
-Records from feeder-watching should be submitted as incidental observations.
+Records from feeder-watching should be submitted as incidental observations, or as stationary eBird checklists.

 • Visit each site for a timed one-hour survey sometime in November or December, and then again in January or February (i.e., a total of two visits per site).
 If you have a countdown alarm on your phone, use that to ensure you do not spend longer than an hour.